jnnnnn/mubbles/devlog.md

 Wow, the 4090 [can do](https://www.techpowerup.com/gpu-specs/geforce-rtx-4090.c3889) 82 TFLOPS.
 That's pretty amazing.
 I guess memory bandwidth is going to be the bottleneck.

+## 2023-05-26

+The medium model with a Greedy search seems to work really well.
+I'm going to keep implementing the pure rust version now.

+## 2023-05-30

+Got right into the guts of ggml.c today.
+It turns out that computations are queued up into a graph, and then a rudimentary scheduler executes them all.

+Basically the sort of thing that tokio excels at?

+So now I'm wondering what approach to take.

+Do I:

+1. convert ggml graph to imperative Rust, and not bother building a complete graph at any point
+2. convert ggml graph to Rust graph, and have to write an evaluation engine for it

+I think 2 is the way to go if I'm going to want to implement accelerators.

+I think 1 is probably simpler.
+But actually that might not be true.
+I might just do a full translation of the ggml stuff -- the scheduler etc. is not very complicated.

+Owning the tensors in the graph is going to be a nightmare.
+I think I'll have the graph own them for now?
+Nah, that probably won't work.
+Ugh.

+Ah, I understand why GGML is not using much GPU now.
+Most of the operations are not accelerated, only matrix multiplications.
+There are nearly fifty other ops.

+Additionally, for each accelerated operation, the memory is copied to the GPU, the operation is performed, and then the memory is copied back.
+That's a lot of copying.

+I mean, it works as a first pass but it's a long way from optimal.

+I think it might be time to try the onnx implementation, it seems like that's what I'm going to end up implementing anyway.

+Upon further reading, it's not much better. https://github.com/zhuzilin/whisper-openvino reports about a 2x speedup over the original Pytorch implementation.
+Fuck.

+Now I am starting to understand all that stuff about tensorflow-lite exports.
+Google had the right idea all along.
+I should have bloody known, they invented this field.

+Read openai's tiktoken.
+It's [in rust](https://github.com/openai/tiktoken/blob/main/src/lib.rs#L184)!
+And python.

+Continue with rust conversion.
+Use approach 2, ggml graph.
+Fun.
+I need to write some actual tests, I'm never going to be able to get it all right first try.
+At least the compiler will stop me doing anything really stupid.